apoorvalal/autoMLaipw/README.md

 # Tuning-Free AIPW with autoML

-h2o runs ML algorithms using a java execultable that can be downloaded from [here](https://h2o.ai/resources/download/).
+h2o runs ML algorithms using a java executable (`.jar`) that can be downloaded from [here](https://h2o.ai/resources/download/) and has accompanying bindings on CRAN.
 Setup is seamless on linux; YMMV.